 The Epson WF-2830 has great scanning features.
 There's a sheetfed scanner with an Automatic Document Feeder (ADF) for scanning multiple pages at a time.
 However, you need to scan each side of a two-sided document separately since there's no duplex scanning.
 On the upside, the flatbed scanner has a good maximum scan resolution and color depth for enlarging photos.

 The Epson WF-2830's cost-per-print is acceptable.
 Although the cartridges don't last very long, they're not very expensive.
 This helps keep the cost-per-print fairly reasonable, but keep in mind that the more you print, the more you'll end up spending in total.
+If you want a printer with a lower cost-per-print, check out the Canon PIXMA TR7520.

 Also, even if you print only in black, most inkjet printers continue using their color cartridges for servicing tasks, so they'll likely need replacing at some point as well.